yuthimreddy/ds3022-data-project-1-hva4zb/README.md

 ## Assignment

-This project will draw upon basic data engineering and data science skills.
+This project demonstrates basic data engineering and data science skills.
 Using the freely available NYC Trip Record data you will calculate CO2 output for rides within 2024 and perform some basic statistical analysis based on transformations you add to these data.

 Use the structure of this repository to submit your work.
-Complete the Python scripts as indicated below, and add DBT files within that subfolder.
+Complete the Python scripts as indicated below, and add DBT files within the appropriate subfolder.

 Begin by forking this repository into your own account within GitHub.
 You will be unable to push changes back to this source: